rfuzzo/MorrowindPlusPlus/fundamentals/add-ons.md

 * Files to install:
   * **Corprus Natives**

+* On MO2 installation, an installer window will pop up asking you to set a Data Files Directory.
+Right click on `512px > Data Files` and select "Set as < data files > directory".

 [**Ghost Revenge**](https://www.nexusmods.com/morrowind/mods/45674) by [rotat](https://www.nexusmods.com/morrowind/users/40752190)\
 Newly murdered characters are now drawn to the tombs of their ancestors.
 You will meet your victims again.